mike-ward/mike-ward.github.io/_posts/2013-06-28-drag-and-drop-in-wpf.md

 ---
 layout: post
-title:  Drag and Drop in WPF
+title: 'Drag and Drop in WPF'
 ---
 Well in this case, just Drop.